kazuyuki114/PwdStrengthEstimator/README.md

 2. **MLP Model:**
    Implements a neural network using Keras/TensorFlow.
 With non-linear activation functions and one or more hidden layers, it effectively captures complex relationships in the feature set.
 ---
+## Datasett

+The dataset was collected from https://huggingface.co/datasets/InfinitodeLTD/PWLDS
+---

 ## Features